-Okta acquihires Stormpath to expand identity management in apps and APIs
+Okta acquihires Stormpath, doubles down on identity in apps and APIs

 Nintendo Switch Joy-Con and Pro controllers work on PC, Mac and Android